 The Group's real estate businesses has continued to deliver on projects.
 Land held for sale and properties classified under development properties are stated at the lower of cost or net realizable value ("NRV").
 NRV is assessed with reference to estimated sales prices, costs of completion and advances received, development plans and market conditions existing at the end of the reporting period.
-The management has considered COVID-19 outbreak indicators to assess the estimated realizable value of its development properties and concluded, there is no material impact due to COVID-19 outbreak, leading to any significant write-downs, considering the head room that the Group has in respect of its development properties based on the latest external valuations performed as at 31 December 2020.
+The management has considered COVID-19 outbreak indicators to assess the estimated realizable value of its development properties and concluded, there is no material impact due to COVID-19 outbreak, leading to any significant write-downs, considering the head room that the Group has in respect of its development properties based on the latest external valuations performed as at 31 December 2021.

-The 31 December 2020 valuations contain a "material valuation uncertainty" clause due to the market disruption caused by the COVID-19 pandemic, which resulted in a reduction in transactional evidence.
-This clause does not invalidate the net realizable value but implies that there is substantially more uncertainty than under normal market conditions.
+As at 31 December 2021, valuations performed by the external valuer (for the purpose of determining net realisable value of development properties) continue to state a clause over material valuation uncertainty due to the market disruption caused by the COVID-19 pandemic, which is consistent with the guidance issued by RICS Valuation Global Standards.
+Consequently, as a result, less certainty and a higher degree of caution should be attached to valuations performed by the external valuer.
+Albeit, this clause does not invalidate the valuation nor does it indicate that the valuation cannot be relied upon, but implies that there is substantially more uncertainty than under normal market conditions.
 The valuation of properties takes into account the level of pandemic, related economic impact, expected recovery including earning levels of properties.
-As a result of the increased uncertainty, these assumptions may be revised significantly in 2021.
-Also refer note 11.
+As a result of the continued uncertainty, these assumptions may be revised significantly in the subsequent periods.
+Also refer notes 11.